 Families can enjoy hiking up the central canyon while the most adventurous can take to the hills and be rewarded with a cool ocean breeze and a view to Catalina Island on clear days.

-Fall and spring the hills are green with many wildflowers.
-During the summer the hills surrounding the canyon turn brown and it can be extremely hot.
+In fall and spring, the hills are green with many wildflowers.
+During the summer, the hills surrounding the canyon turn brown, and it can be sweltering.
 Early morning hikes are advised for the summer months.
-The first mile or so from the parking lot there is a paved road used by the water district.
+The first mile or so from the parking lot is a paved road used by the water district.

 There is also a pack dirt trail running along next to the road.
-Signs point to use the trail, however, most do not.
-At the end of the road, there is a gate turn right and head up woods canyon for an easy hike with a gentle grade.
+Signs point to use the trail; however, most do not.
+At the end of the road, a gate turns right and heads up woods canyon for an easy hike with a gentle grade.

-If you are more of an adventurer take one of the side canyons up to Top Of The World trail.
-If you make the climb you will be rewarded by views of Laguna Canyon and the Pacific Ocean.
+If you are more of an adventurer, take one of the side canyons up to the Top Of The World trail.
+If you do the climb, you will be rewarded with views of Laguna Beach and the Pacific Ocean.
 On clear days, the view of Catalina Island is spectacular.

-Aliso and Wood Canyon Wilderness park are defiantly worth checking out.
+Aliso and Wood Canyon Wilderness Park is defiantly worth checking out.
 The park has everything for both casual hikers to serious mountain bike riders.
 Family hikers mainly stick to the center canyon while the more adventurous climb out of the canyon and enjoy the ocean view.

-A nice family hike is to dripping cave, a little over two miles round trip mostly on paved trail.
-The rocks above the cave look like a skull straight out of and adventure movie.
-Most of the year water will be dripping over the rocks that form the cave.
+A nice family hike is to dripping cave, a little over two miles round trip, mostly on the paved trail.
+The rocks above the cave look like a skull straight out of an adventure movie.
+Most of the year, water will be dripping over the rocks that form the cave.